GabiBurkel/packer_debian_vagrant_box/README.md

 Check and/change the debian9.json file to according to your requirements.

+Then run: ./build_vagrant_box_now.sh

+... wait and watch your vagrant box being built ..

 Fire up and logon to your new box like so:

 * vagrant box add --name kitchen-debian-9.5_chef14-4-18 ./kitchen-debian-9.5_chef14-4-18.box